okeeffed/developer-notes/manual/System-Design/Glossary.md

 The trick with indexes is that we must carefully consider how users will access the data.
 In the case of data sets that are many terabytes in size, but have very small payloads (e.g., 1 KB), indexes are a necessity for optimizing data access.

 Finding a small payload in such a large dataset can be a real challenge, since we can’t possibly iterate over that much data in any reasonable time.
-Furthermore, it is very likely that such a large data set is spread over several physical devices—this means we need some way to find the correct physical location of the desired data.
+Furthermore, it is very likely that such a large data set is spread over several physical devices — this means we need some way to find the correct physical location of the desired data.
 Indexes are the best way to do this.

 ### Indexes decrease write performance